 It’s worth checking out the fees and charges for the services you need in advance - especially if you need to convert your balance from one currency to another.
 You may want to consider an alternative, such as a TransferWise multi-currency account to get low cost currency conversion with no exchange rate markup.

 If you want to get money out from your PayPal account, you can withdraw funds to your own bank account online or using the PayPal app.
 If you want to transfer the money online, here’s what you’ll need to do:

-- Log into your PayPal account, and go to wallet
+- Log into your PayPal account, and go to wallet.

-- Click the withdraw money option
+- Click Withdraw money option.

-- Confirm the amount to withdraw, and click continue
+- Confirm the amount to withdraw, and click continue.

 Using the PayPal app, you simply go to your PayPal balance, and tap withdraw money.